dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 Czech: Czech, CzJa, InJaCz

 - For yolo, this is not easy to train well with mAP.
-so, I decided to train the tiny model and tune it, then check out the result mAP.
+So I decided to train the tiny model and tune it, then check out the result mAP.
 Anchor size will be changed, if it is not good with default values.

 metric: mAP,